For Fans of The Expanse Who Love Romance

 Is The Starfall Accord a standalone novel or part of a series?

-The Starfall Accord works as a standalone novel with a complete story arc.
+The Starfall Accord works as a standalone romance with a complete story arc.
 It is the first book set in this universe, with additional stories planned.

 Who is The Starfall Accord for?